 - 1/2 cup very cold unsalted butter, cut into cubes

 - 2-4 tbsp cold water, or as needed

 - turbinado sugar or coarse sugar granules for the topping (optional)

 - 1 cup fresh raspberries, gently rinsed and dried

 - 1/8 tsp ground cinnamon

 - pinch of grated nutmeg

 - pinch of salt

-- Dust your heart cutter in flour before cutting out heart shapes from the dough.
-Place 8 of the pie hearts onto a parchment paper lined baking sheet.
+- Dust a 2 inch heart cutter (or a biscuit cutter) in flour before cutting out heart shapes from the dough.
+Place 6 of the pie hearts onto a parchment paper lined baking sheet.
 Scoop 2 to 3 raspberries, depending on how big your raspberries are, on the center of the hearts that are on your baking sheet.
-Top these filled hearts with the remaining unfilled hearts.
-You should have 8 heart pies total.
+Re-roll the scraps of dough to get another 6 heart-cut pieces of dough.

 - Bake the pies for 12 to 15 minutes on an upper rack (not the highest rack, the second highest would be better) of your oven, or until the pies are golden.
 Let the pies rest on the baking sheet for 10 minutes before moving to a cool racking to cool completely or enjoy slightly warm.

 Amount Per Serving: Calories: 318Total Fat: 17gSaturated Fat: 10gTrans Fat: 0gUnsaturated Fat: 6gCholesterol: 72mgSodium: 232mgCarbohydrates: 39gFiber: 2gSugar: 16gProtein: 4g